 - DVD060-Working with Foam Weights

-- Hard copies of DVDs can be purchased separately
+- Vimeo video streaming for computers or Hard copies of DVDs can be purchased separately

 - Laminated pool reference cards